fonk-apps/fonk-examples/guestbook/faas/openwhisk/nodejs/Readme.md

 });
 ```

- In this case, when deploying the functions a default parameter named `mongoHost` needs to be set to a MongoDB host string that will enable each function to connect to MongoDB without using k8s naming conventions.
+In this case, when deploying the functions a default parameter named `mongoHost` needs to be set in `serverless.yml` to a MongoDB host string that will enable each function to connect to MongoDB without using k8s naming conventions.

 To discover what to set `mongoHost` should be, start with: